boliviabits/mi_resiliencia/README.md

 For the local instance to work, the MiResiliencia/appsettings.json file must be edited (the database and geoserver address are specified here).
 Then the local instance can be executed with the following command:

     dotnet run --project MiResiliencia/MiResiliencia.csproj

+## Technical specifications
+Detailed technical specifications can be found at [Specs/TechnicalSpecs](Specs/TechnicalSpecs.md)